k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: support casters healing same race undead
 - New spell: entangle
 - Account for new bear monsters in various scenarios
+- More spell skills for Druids, other roles gain evocation spell skill